NAKIA Academy for Early Career Educators

 Mentor training content for NAKIA Academy is specific for BIPOC educators and is created and facilitated by OSPI BEST's BIPOC Mentor Faculty.
 If you'd like to learn more about NAKIA Academy, contact Torian Hodges-Finch.

 Once you complete NAKIA Academy we will ask you to commit to help a couple of or a few early educators in your region.
 This will be optional and should not preclude you from going through NAKIA Academy, but we hope you do have an interest in guiding others.

 Review the cohort dates below to see which works best with your schedule.
-If you are ready to apply, CLICK HERE!
-Applications close on August 15, 2022.
+Applications closed on August 15, 2022.